jjo/kube-custodian/README.md

 `kube-custodian` will make for later deletion those workloads (Deployments, StatefulSets, Jobs, Pods) lacking `--required-labels`.

-For example, to mark for later all workloads not having the "created_by" label, run:
+For example, to mark for later deletion all workloads not having the `created_by` label, run:

 ```bash
 $ kube-custodian -v --namespace=default --dry-run run --tag-ttl 24h --required-labels created_by
 ```

-Obviously, remove `--dry-run` to actually mark them :), it'll add an annotation as `kube-custodian.bitnami.com/expiration-time: <current epoch secs>`).
+Obviously, remove `--dry-run` to _actually_ mark them :), it'll add an annotation as

+`kube-custodian.bitnami.com/expiration-time: <current epoch secs>`

 Then, 24h later same run as above will:
 - update any new workload without this above annotation